 The Benefits of 23andMe

-What makes 23andMe a suitable choice if you’re looking to expand your own knowledge about yourself, your health, and your ancestral history?
-As the direct-to-consumer DNA testing kit provider with the second-largest database, there are a lot of reasons why you might want to be a part of the 23andMe system, including:
+What makes 23andMe a suitable choice if you’re looking to expand your own knowledge about yourself, your genetic information, and your ancestral history?
+As the direct-to-consumer DNA tests kit provider with the second-largest database, there are a lot of reasons why you might want to be a part of the 23andMe system, including:

 With over 10 million profiled DNA samples available on their database, anyone in search of distant, unknown, living relatives can easily find matches in the extensive system.

-- Over a hundred health reports available – 23andMe sets itself apart as a great choice for DNA testing with their elaborate health reports that give you a sneak peek into your detailed health and wellness status.
+23andMe sets itself apart as a great choice for genetic tests with their elaborate genetic health report that gives you a sneak peek into your detailed health risk and wellness status.

 These reports can talk more about the unique traits that make you, you, or your potential for developing certain types of diseases and conditions.